 While expert testimony adds strength to a malpractice case, further research, documentation, medical records, and more is needed to show that the doctor’s action or inaction was the true cause of injury.
 Depending on the exact nature of the case, hiring multiple experts might be recommended by a malpractice attorney.

-If you or a loved one have been injured as a result of medical negligence, contact the Indianapolis Medical Malpractice Attorneys of Wilson Kehoe Winingham.
-We have a team of legal nurse consultants on staff to assist in every case to ensure evidence is up to par with medical malpractice law.
+If you or a loved one have been injured as a result of medical negligence, contact the attorneys of Wilson Kehoe Winingham.
+An experienced Indianapolis medical malpractice lawyer at WKW can help you get the compensation you deserve.
 Call 317.920.6400 or fill out an online contact form for a free, no-obligation case evaluation.